The needs of a person who is grieving are often quite simple.

 There are practical things you can do to support someone after a death:

-• contact the person - a note or a phone call to give your condolences and mention fond memories of the person who died can be comforting
+- send a note, make a short visit, phone or video call them to give your condolences and mention fond memories of the person who died - this can be comforting

 Do not assume that a person can cope better with death because they are older or have been through grief before.

-What you can do if you are worried about someone else's mental health
+What you can do if you are worried about someone's mental health

 Supporting a child who is grieving